-When opening the oven door, allow steam and hot air to escape before reaching into the oven to check, add or remove food.
+When opening the oven door, allow steam and hot air to escape before reaching in oven to check, add or remove food.

-Do not attempt to open or close the door until the door is completely seated on the hinge arms.
-Never turn on the oven unless the door is properly in place.
-When baking, be certain the door is completely closed.
+Do not attempt to open or close door until the door is completely seated on the hinge arms.
+Never turn on the oven unless door is properly in place.
+When baking, be sure the door is completely closed.
 Baking results will be affected if the door is not securely closed.